PhilDL/phildl.com/src/content/post/quitting-nicotine-accountability-journal.md

 draft: false
 ---

-This is my accountability journal about my journey quitting Nicotine after being a smoker for the last 15 years.
+This is my accountability journal about my journey quitting Nicotine after being a smoker for the last 15 years. _The following content is probably full of typos and have bad grammar, it's my train of thoughts and feeling that I will slowly review and fix in the process._

 ## History with Nicotine